verifiedninja/webapp/README.md

 * Must be less than 5MB (megabytes)
 * No nudity or explicit content

 The administrator can reject the photo with an explanation.

-Once a public photo is verifyed, the member can upload public photos for verification.
+Once a public photo is verified, the member can upload public photos for verification.

 These are the requirements for the public photos:
 * Taken in a well-lit area